 Simply download the file and uncompress it into the data/Aircraft subdirectory of your installation.
-The aircraft are downloaded as .tar.gz files.
-Some computers will download them as .tar.gz.zip files.
-If so, simply rename the file to .tar.gz before uncompressing them.
-If you are successful, there will be a new sub-directory in your FG_ROOT/data/Aircraft directory containing the aircraft.
+The aircraft are downloaded as .zip files.
+Once you have uncompressed them, there will be a new sub-directory in your data/Aircraft directory containing the aircraft.
 Next time you run FlightGear, the new aircraft will be available.